garykac/shinjuku/README.md

 # Shinjuku

-Shinjuku is a board game where you build department stores in Tokyo and the rail lines to connect them so that you can build the most successful shopping/rail conglomerate.
+_Shinjuku_ is a strategic network-building and pick-up-and-deliver board game.

+In _Shinjuku_, you build department stores in Tokyo and the rail lines to connect them so that you can build the most successful shopping/rail conglomerate.

 **STATUS: Rules are stable.
 Continuing playtests.**